-Once you decide to join Medicare, you have a few different options you can choose.
+Once you decide to join Medicare, you have a few different options.
 The federal government refers to these Medicare benefits and options as Parts A, B, C and D.

 No matter which option you choose, the first step is the same: Enroll in Original Medicare, also known as Parts A and B.

 To those enrolled in Medicare, the federal government provides hospital insurance/coverage for inpatient care (Part A) and medical insurance/coverage for outpatient care (Part B).
 For example, Part A covers hospital room stays and home health services, and Part B covers doctor visits and durable medical equipment.

 Original Medicare doesn’t cover everything.
 Many Medicare recipients elect to buy additional coverage from private insurance companies like Dean Health Plan, and many choose Medicare Advantage plans, also known as Part C.

 Members often find that these plans cover deductibles, set an annual out-of-pocket maximum, provide additional benefits not covered by Original Medicare and provide coverage for prescription drugs, also known as Part D.

 You can make changes to your medical and prescription drug coverage every year from Oct.
 15–Dec.
 7. Your changes are effective Jan.
 1.